 It is crucial that dentures fit well and are comfortable.
 They should be brushed daily with a denture care product that is non-abrasive and left in water or a denture cleansing solution overnight or for a minimum of four hours each day.

 If your loved one is unhappy about not wearing their dentures all the time, it is more important that they are not distressed, so their dentures can be replaced after cleaning.
 Keeping dentures clean avoids stains, swollen gums and bad breath.
 Full and partial dentures should be treated in the same way.

 After removing dentures, the tongue, gums and palate should be gently brushed with a soft toothbrush.

 Professional dental care

 It is important that your loved one has regular dental check-ups.
-You or someone else who provides companion care could accompany them to the dental surgery and provide reassurance and support if necessary.
+You or someone else who provides live-in care could accompany them to the dental surgery and provide reassurance and support if necessary.

 A dental check-up will highlight any problems so that treatment can be provided.
 Severe gum disease needs to be treated by a dentist, as infections that are not treated can affect oral tissues, gums and the bones that support the teeth.

 If dentures become chipped, broken or do not fit well, your loved one should be seen by a dentist as soon as possible.
 They should also consult their dentist if there is bleeding from the gums when brushing or flossing, as this may be a sign of gum disease.
 The dentist also screens for serious problems such as oral cancer, so regular check-ups are essential.

 The importance of diet